jitendrakyadav/pgmsolutions/readme.txt

       and click on "Check" button.
    h.
 Packagist will check your project/package and return the project/package name.
 If it’s correct accept it.
    i.
 It's done.
 Now your package is available on packagist.org to search(with name as Packagist suggested in just previous-step) and download/install to use for any developer in their project.

-      Example: Created a package "jitendrayy/hello-world" hosted on GitHub(github.com) with my username "jitendrayy" and publish the same on Packagist(packagist.org).
+      Case Study: How we download/install a package from packagist.org and use that in our-project Created a package "jitendrayy/hello-world" hosted on GitHub(github.com) with my username "jitendrayy" and publish the same on Packagist(packagist.org).
 Anyone can search this package on packagist.org with name jitendrayy/hello-world and install/use with help of Composer in their project.
 Let's see how we can use this package/library in our project:
 	i.
 Create a blank directory "my-project" & go inside it. ii.
-We have 2 options to download & install the package jitendrayy/hello-world:
+We have 2 options to download & install the package jitendrayy/hello-world (remember when you request for a package from packagist.org, Packagist assumes you want that package witn "minimum-stability": "stable" as default and jitendrayy/hello-world is available with "dev" version only so if you don't mention that you are ok with "dev" version, Packagist would not allow anyone to download/install jitendrayy/hello-world package):
 	    A. run command any one of followings i.e. either a or b or c:
 		a. "composer require --dev jitendrayy/hello-world dev-master", would create composer.json as following:
 			{